 It also blooms mostly at night and would therefore be great for a sanctuary used mostly in the evenings and at night.

-Don’t cut-back when it comes to garden furniture as this is just as important as the plants you grow.
+Don’t cut-back when it comes to garden furniture, there are some great deals on Amazon, as this is just as important as the plants you grow.

-If you can only fit a small wooden chair into a tight space then use persian cushions to add colour and comfort.
+If you can only fit a small wooden chair into a tight space then use Persian cushions to add color and comfort.